-In December 2020, we entered into an amended and restated right of first refusal and co-sale agreement with certain holders of our common stock and convertible preferred stock.
-This agreement provides for rights of first refusal and co-sale relating to the shares of our common stock held by the parties to the agreement.
+In October 2018, we entered into an amended and restated right of first refusal and co-sale agreement with certain holders of our ordinary shares and convertible preferred shares.
+This agreement provides for rights of first refusal and co-sale relating to our ordinary shares held by the parties to the agreement.
 Upon the consummation of this offering, the amended and restated right of first refusal and co-sale agreement will terminate.